Never let it fade away… ♪♪♭♪

 Mushroom and kasha soup

-But how does it taste?
 Fabulous.
-It may take a few times out of the gate before you get to LOVE the essence that is kasha.
-It tastes nothing much like rice or even oats.
+It may take a few times out of the gate before you get to LOVE the essence that is buckwheat.
+It tastes nothing like rice or even oats.
 To me, it has a meatiness, in keeping with all the protein it packs.
-The unusual flavor of kasha marries well with the earthiness of mushrooms.
-Kasha definitely perks up with a little salt.
-But don’t overdo it for your heart’s sake.
-The Worcestershire sauce gives the soup a real kick, almost like sweet and sour soup.
-Keep tasting until you like the result.

 To your health/Na zdorov’ya!

+Add nutrients, flavor and texture to your meals.
 Kick up your heels for kasha!

-Related Links
+Slow-carb Links

 May 02, 2013 @ 09:54:39